stanfordjournalism/search-script-scrape/README.md

 I leave it to you and Google to figure out how to run Python 3 on your own system.
 FWIW, I was using the [Python 3.4.3 provided by the Anaconda 2.2.0 installer for OS X](http://continuum.io/downloads#py34).
 The most common third-party libraries used are [Requests](http://www.python-requests.org/en/latest/) for downloading the files and [lxml for HTML parsing](http://lxml.de/).

+## Expanding on these scripts

+To reiterate: each of these scripts are meant to print out single answers, and so they don't actually show the full potential of how programming can automate data collection.
+As you get better at programming and recognizing its patterns, you'll find out how easy it is to abstract what seemed like a narrow task into something much bigger.

+For example, [Script #50](scripts/50.py) prints out the number of times laughter broke out in the _most recently_ transcribed Supreme Court argument.
+Change two lines and that script will print out the laugh count in _every_ transcribed Supreme Court argument: [demo here](scratchpad/more_scotus_laughs.py)

+The same kind of two-to-three-line modification can be done to many of the tasks here; why count just [one year of stop-and-frisks](scripts/24.py) when you can count all of them?
+And you can also modify the _parameters_; why limit yourself to finding the [highest paid "City Manager" in California](https://github.com/compjour/search-script-scrape/blob/master/scripts/100.py) when you can extend the search to every kind of employee? [demo here](scratchpad/high_city_ca_pay.py)

+And of course, in real-world data projects, you aren't typically interested in just printing the answer to your Terminal.
+You generally want to send them to a spreadsheet or spreadsheet and eventually to a web application (or other kind of publication).
+That's just a few more lines of programming, too...So while this repo contains a bunch of toy scripts, see if you can think of ways to turn them into bigger data explorations.

 ## Post-mortem

 The original requirement was that students finish all 100 scripts by the end of the quarter.
 That didn't quite work out so I reduced the requirement to 50.
 It was a bad idea to make this a "oh, just turn it in at the end of the year", as most people have the tendency to wait for finals week to do such work.